yao-laboratory/cellMarkerPipe/README.md

 ### Tutorial
 #### Input
 The neccessary input file is the counts matrix data in 10x format (`matrix.mtx.gz`, `genes.tsv.gz` and `barcodes.tsv.gz`) under `DATADIR`.
 You can choose to provide group information of the cells or not.
 If you want to use your own cell group, then it needs to be provided in file named `groups.csv` under `DATADIR`.
-The `group.csv` needs to contain 2 columns seperated by ",": the first one is the cell barcodes same with `barcode.tsv` and the second one is the group name.
+The `groups.csv` needs to contain 2 columns seperated by ",": the first one is the cell barcodes same with `barcodes.tsv` and the second one is the group name.
 Then you can run the pipeline as example below:

 #### Using cellMarkerPipe in command-line mode
 ##### Step 0: cellMarkerPipe Overview